Why go solar?

 Image source: Clean Energy Council

 When you use your solar while the sun is shining, you're saving the cost of electricity you would otherwise buy from the electricity grid.
-When you export excess energy to the grid, you receive a feed-in-tariff – a credit on your bill.
+When you export excess electricity to the grid, you receive a feed-in-tariff – a credit on your bill.
 The price you pay for electricity, and the feed-in-tariff you receive, will both depend on your electricity retail offer, but the cost of buying electricity from the grid is higher than the feed-in-tariff you receive for exporting electricity.
 This means your savings will be greater if you use electricity during the day.

 Solar hot water systems use energy from the sun to heat water for your household.
 This guide is not about solar hot water, but about solar photovoltaic (PV) systems, which use solar panels to generate electricity.